ain212/ain212.github.io/project2024.md

 Describe in detail all the data preprocessing steps that you have done.
 Analyze your data and report your observations.

 ## Step 3: Data Exploration and Analysis
 In this step, you should explore data, present some of the critical statistics about the data that has been collected and preprocessed.
 At this step, you should also carry out **clustering** analysis on the data as well.
-The results of data analysis step must be presented via visualization.
+The results of data analysis step must be presented via visualization and the results of clustering should be discussed in detail.

 ## Step 4: Predictive Modelling
 In this step, you should carry on **classification** based on what you want to predict from the data.
 You should at least try **two classification algorithms** that we have seen in class and compare their performance.
 You should clearly state which algorithms that you try and why.
 You should properly setup your training environment, ie. setup your training, validation and test sets.
 You should also comment on the parameter selection procedures and analyse the performance based on the parameters.